 Violations of the Professional Conduct Policy, especially anything serious enough to warrant ejection from a session, should be reported to the AAR Facilitator at [email protected].

 Program Unit Chairs should include information about inappropriate behavior in their sessions in their Annual Meeting Reports so that the Program Committee can be aware of it and follow-up.

 In Case of Emergency

 Emergency phone numbers for each property are listed on the back of your name badge.
-In case of an emergency during the meeting, please do not call 911.
-The numbers on the back of your badge will be more efficient since we have emergency services onsite.
+In case of an emergency during the meeting, please call 911.